 Current Practice.
 Barnegat Inlet requires maintenance dredging to ensure navigational safety for recreational and commercial vessels that travel between the inlet and the NJIWW.
-The current practice of pumping the channel material to an upland CDF removes a valuable resource from the bay system.
-Alternatively, placing the material at Site 26B keeps the material in Barnegat Bay and augments the size of the island to add to its long-term productivity.
+The current most recent practice of pumping the channel material to Site 26B may result in a short-term impact to fringing SAV beds due to a temporary elevation of turbidity but would potentially add resilience to the beds and the island with a longer period of productivity by augmenting the island's elevation and keeping the material in Barnegat Bay.

 Beneficial Use of Sediments (Proposed Action).
-The proposed action will ensure that a valuable resource of high quality channel sand will remain in the Barnegat Bay system.
+The proposed action will ensure that a valuable resource of high-quality channel sand will remain in the Barnegat Bay system.
 Placements at Site 6 will potentially increase habitat suitable for SAV growth and future placements at either Site 10 or Site 11 will provide a supplemental sand source adjacent to important undeveloped but eroding shoreline.
-These future placements may afford additional shoreline protection to the EBFNWR or to the Lighthouse Center for Natural Resource Education.
+These future maintenance dredge material placements may afford additional shoreline protection to the EBFNWR or to the Lighthouse Center for Natural Resource Education.
 The monitoring program will provide valuable information for potential future beneficial use, RSM and EWN based applications in the project area but also in other parts of coastal NJ.
 Monitoring will assess the pre- and post-application sedimentation patterns and the results of the monitoring studies will contribute to the understanding of RSM for this region.
-Adverse impacts to the placement area are short-term and minimal as currents will distribute the material naturally and benthic fauna will re-establish.
+Adverse impacts to the placement area are short-term and minimal as currents will distribute the material naturally and benthic fauna will reestablish.